Mental Health

 Suicide

-White residents had both the highest count and rate of suicide deaths in San Bernardino County in 2017, at 140 and per 100,000, respectively.
-Men were nearly four times as likely as women to commit suicide in 2017.
+White residents had both the highest count and rate of suicide deaths in San Bernardino County in 2020, at 140 and 23.2, respectively.[3]
+Men were more than four times as likely as women to die by suicide in 2020.

 WHITE RESIDENTS MAKE UP THE GREATEST SHARE OF SUICIDES IN SAN BERNARDINO COUNTY